-UW’s Hopkins out to show last season an anomaly
+UW’s Mike Hopkins out to show that last season’s struggles were an anomaly

 Go 0 for 4 in the batter’s box?
 Delete it from your mind.
 Get beat on a go route?
 Act as though it never happened.

 But sometimes short memories can work against those in sports.
-Sometimes all the previous success one has had can be deemed irrelevant if they don’t perform in the present.
+Sometimes all the previous success one has had can be deemed irrelevant if he or she doesn’t perform in the present.

-Enter Huskies basketball coach Mike Hopkins.
+Enter Huskies men’s basketball coach Mike Hopkins.
 The former Syracuse assistant came to Washington as a low-profile name who quickly remade UW into a high-profile program.
 Inheriting a team that went 9-22 the previous season, Hopkins led the Huskies to 21 wins in his first year, then 27 in his second year, when Washington returned to the NCAA tournament after a seven-season drought.
-But then came last year, when the Huskies fell about 30 stories short of the skyscraping expectations.
+But then came last season, when the Huskies fell about 30 stories short of the skyscraping expectations.

 With five-star recruits Isaiah Stewart and Jaden McDaniels on the roster, Washington looked primed to make its deepest NCAA tourney run in program history.
-A second straight Pac-12 title seemed likely to follow, as did an incessantly sold out Alaska Airlines Arena.
+A second consecutive Pac-12 title seemed likely to follow, as did an incessantly sold-out Alaska Airlines Arena.

 So when UW finished last in the Pac-12 after going 15-17 overall and 5-13 in conference, it felt like “Waterworld” — all hype, no substance.